An official website of the United States government

 Your Local VA Facility

 Receive daily tips and encouragement via text message from SmokefreeVET.
 Text VET to 47848 to receive regular support and quit tips.
 You can also text keywords such as "STRESS" or "SMOKED" to receive an immediate response.
-A Spanish language version is also available by texting VETesp to 47848.
+A Spanish language version is available by texting VETesp to 47848.

 Stay Quit Coach